 Tanks to Penny and Shai - for stamps.
 Carl and Anne Braden sent us some desperately needed mimeo paper.
-Those folds are sending you the newsletter hais week.
-Without more contributions, especially stamps, the restriction that a new restriction to us write.
+Those foldks are sending you the newsletter has week.
+Without more contributions, especially stamps, the r dustries the conclusions without more contributions.

+14 people went before the board of registrars in Terrell and passed.
 Also, in Terrell, about a thousand people attended ground breaking ceremonies on Sunday, Feb 3, at the sites of the burned churches.
 I Hope Baptist Church, by the way, was rebuilt by the whites of Dawson.
 According to the pastor, it is a slipshod job.
 The congregation voted over EVERYTHING to the whites, including insurance policy.
 The white have made a policy of nothing but religious meeting in I Hope.
-In Dawson, a city ordinance was passed which prohibits parading or marching for a cause, probably with an eye to Albany last year.
-By the way, the defense lawyer in the D. E. hort case was a City ommissioner of Dawson, R. R. Jones.
+In Dawson, a city ordinance was passed which prohibits parading or marching for a cause, probably with an eye to ^Albany last year.
+By the way, the defense lawyer in the ^D. ^E. hort case was a City Commissioner of Dawson, R. ^R. Jones.
 In Terrell, Superintendent of Schools, Frank Christie, ran over a Negro child and kept on going.
 The child died.

-In Live, Agnew James is suffering severe boycottm as herrod says.
+In LNe, Agnew James is suffering severe boycotta as ^Sherrod says.
 The court cawes have lowered spirit donsiderably.
 However, Mrs. Macks is willing to go back to the plantation and canvass, if someone will go with her.
 She told me that wax singing is fine, but she wants to see something done.